SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

     -ContainerTypeID <ContainerTypeID>
     -discoverabilityDisabled $False
 ```
-In this way, your files will be integrated into the Microsoft365 environment, participating in intelligent file discovery and Copilot experiences.
+In this way, your files will be integrated into the Microsoft365 environment, participating in intelligent file discovery.

 > [!note]
 >1.
 If you modify the settings after creating some content, it may take up to 30 days for these changes to achieve full consistency across all consuming tenants.